Insights from Alaska

 Experience: Travel-Learning Course, “Plant Responses to Global Change”

-Templeman traveled to Alaska for two weeks in May as part of professor Laurie Anderson’s Botany-Microbiology course exploring how plants are reacting to increases in atmospheric carbon dioxide, increases in temperature, increases in nitrogen deposition, and changes in precipitation patterns.
+Templeman traveled to Alaska for two weeks in May as part of professor Laurie Anderson’s Biological Sciences course exploring how plants are reacting to increases in atmospheric carbon dioxide, increases in temperature, increases in nitrogen deposition, and changes in precipitation patterns.
 The OWU Connection trip also included Mathematics and Computer Science professor Craig Jackson and students in his “Mathematical Models of Climate” course, who examined climate from the point of view of mathematical modeling.

 “From the first day of our trip, I was able to make connections to class material.
 In every biology-related activity we did, I was able to find some connection to something we learned in class, whether it was about thawing permafrost, different successional stands, or the different research organizations like LTER (Long Term Ecological Research) or NEON (National Ecological Observatory Network).